turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 ```

 This is a failed expectation, meaning that our logic in the `color` method is
 wrong.
 That makes sense, since the logic in the `color` method is missing entirely.

+#### A Dummy Response

 To get the test passing, we can hard-code "white" as the response: